gmvoit/ExpCGM/notebooks/MSUEssentials.md

 ### Adjustable Power-Law Slope

-To change the power-law slope of the pressure profile, you can change the value of $\alpha$ and execute the plotting code again, or you can use an interactive version of the plotting code with a slider that determines $\alpha$
+To change the power-law slope of the pressure profile, you can type in a different value of $\alpha$ and execute the plotting code again, or you can use an interactive version of the plotting code with a slider that determines $\alpha$.

 This cell defines a function called *update_alpha* that updates the plot when the slider moves: